 Karen says good content strategy can solve problems a redesign can’t.

 In this podcast, Karen joins Jared Spool for an in depth discussion about content strategy.
-Karen is also presenting one of the daylong workshops at the User Interface 17 conference, November 5-7 in Boston.
-Learn more about Karen’s and the other workshops at UIConf.com.
+You can also check out Karen’s daylong workshop from User Interface 17, now in our All You Can Learn Library.

 As always, we love to hear what you’re thinking.
 Share your thoughts in our comments section.